 5123.2 (Cont.)
 DIAGNOSTIC AND TREATMENT SERVICES 09-98

 E. Health Education.--Health education is a required component of screening services and includes anticipatory guidance.
-At the outset, the physical and gives you the initial context for providing health education.
+At the outset, the physical and dental screening, gives you the initial context for providing health education.
 Health education and counseling to both parents (or guardians) and children is required and is designed to assist in understanding what to expect in terms of the child’s development and to provide information about the benefits of healthy lifestyles and practices as well as accident and disease prevention.

 F. Vision and Hearing Screens.--Vision and hearing services are subject to their own periodicity schedules (as described in §5140).
 However, where the periodicity schedules coincide with the schedule for screening services (defined in §5122A), you may include vision and hearing screens as a part of the required minimum screening services.